vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 590 Hans T. Bakker & Peter C. Bisschop

-He says to him: You (shall) be immortal, exempt from old age and decay and invincible on the battle field; Vis.n. u will be your best friend, and you (shall) live with him performing divine tasks.
+He says to him: You (shall) be immortal, exempt from old age and decay and invincible on the battle field; Vis.ṇu will be your best friend, and you (shall) live with him performing divine tasks.

-Because you are born from the ‘waters’ (nārā) that rose from Vis.n. u’s body, you shall be called Nara (i.e. ‘man’) and be dear to him.
+Because you are born from the ‘waters’ (nārā) that rose from Vis.ṇu’s body, you shall be called Nara (i.e. ‘man’) and be dear to him.
 47

-Evidently these two sixth-century Saiva, i.e. Pāśupata, texts play down Vis ´ .n. u’s role; the story told in the Nagarī architrave might do just the same.
+Evidently these two sixth-century Saiva, i.e. Pāśupata, texts play down Vis ´ .ṇu’s role; the story told in the Nagarī architrave might do just the same.
 With Arjuna we move from Mount Indrakīla, where the meeting with Indra had taken place (MBh 3.38.30), to Mount Himavat (MBh 3.39.11), where the extreme tapas will take place, illustrated in the second panel (W 2, Plate 161).